 – Town of Bayfield (excellent for boutique shopping)

 – Bayfield Berry Farm

-– Town of Goderich (walk the quaint downtown)
+– Town of Goderich (shop in the historic downtown)

 – Walk the scenic Goderich Waterfront Boardwalk from Goderich Main Beach to Rotary Cove Beach